golemfactory/golem-docs/src/pages/docs/creators/golem-workers/sd-example.md

 ---
-title: Golem-Workers stable diffusion usage example
+title: Golem-Workers Stable Diffusion Usage Example
-pageTitle: Golem-Workers stable diffusion usage example
+pageTitle: Golem-Workers Stable Diffusion Usage Example
-description: Step-by-step instructions on how to run automtic1111 with stable diffusion model with Golem-Workers
+description: Step-by-step instructions on how to run automtic1111 with a stable diffusion model with Golem-Workers

 type: Article
 ---